Virtual Youth Programming

 Comment to Share: Share a picture of you and a friend playing your new game!

 Join NMIH and PBS39 for an interactive, live virtual TinkerTime program!
 These programs are designed to engage kids from Kindergarten through 4th grade and feature a live-streamed program with an educator.
-Activities take approximately 30 minutes and the program streams live on NMIH’s Facebook Page every Thursday at 4:30pm EST.
+Activities take approximately 30 minutes and the program streams live on NMIH’s Facebook Page.